-Figure 5 - Variance decomposition of different categories of Swiss consumer prices foreign contribution stands at about 60% on impact and remains roughly at the same level afterwards.
-A large part of this contribution can be attributed to foreign cost-push shocks, which seems quite intuitive because these shocks likely reflect to a large extent unexpected changes in global energy prices (e.g. supply driven oil price shocks).
-The strong and direct impact of foreign cost-push shocks on energy prices appears to be transmitted to headline CPI, for which cost-push shocks also explain a dominant share, especially in the shorter term.
-In contrast, the major part of the foreign contribution in core CPI, which does not include energy prices, is due to demand shocks whereas cost-push shocks explain considerably less.
+The main results are threefold: first, the contribution of foreign shocks to core CPI is substantially lower when compared to the headline, particularly in the shorter term.
+It turns out that these differences are likely driven by energy prices.
+Energy prices are heavily affected by foreign shocks, and the transmission appears to occur quite fast as the foreign contribution stands at approximately 60% on impact and remains roughly at the same level afterwards.
+A large part of this contribution can be attributed to foreign cost-push shocks, which seems quite intuitive because these shocks likely reflect to a large extent unexpected changes in global energy prices (e.g., supply driven oil price shocks).
+The strong and direct impact of foreign cost-push shocks on energy prices appears to be transmitted to headline CPI, for which cost-push shocks also explain a dominant share, particularly in the shorter term.
+In contrast, the major part of the foreign contribution in core CPI, which does not include energy prices, is due to demand shocks, whereas cost-push shocks explain considerably less.